Lake Oahe Walleye

 Regulations for Lake Oahe Walleye

-Walleye Fishing Trends for 2014
+2015 Walleye Fishing Trends

-Walleye abundance is indexed using the average number of walleye caught per gill net.
-In 2013, the walleye abundance index was 15.7 walleye per net.
-Walleye abundance was slightly lower than the long term average of 17 walleye per net.
+In 2014, walleye abundance for Lake Oahe was 14.1 walleye per net.
+Abundance was slightly lower than the long term average of 17 walleye per net.

-Historically, the average size of walleye decrease as you move upstream.
-Due to high natural production during recent years, fish around 15 inches will be common throughout Lake Oahe in 2014.
-Lake-wide, approximately 70 percent of the current walleye population was produced in 2009 and growth has slowed due high numbers of this size of fish in the system.
+Historically, the average size of walleye decreases as you move upstream.
+Due to high reproduction in recent years, fish around 15 inches will be common throughout Lake Oahe in 2015.
+Lake-wide, the majority of the walleye population was produced in 2009 and growth has slowed due to so many fish of the same size in the system.